Matchzoca/vscode-avocado-theme/README.md

 ## Passos Adicionais

 6. Aproveite a tranquilidade das cores animadoras do Avocado. 🥑
-7. Avalie com 5 ⭐ no Mercado do VSCode.
+7. Serio. plss, Avalie com 5 Estrelas ⭐ no Mercado do VSCode se puder.

 ## Licença